javascript-tutorial/en.javascript.info/4-frames-and-windows/06-clickjacking/article.md

 The "clickjacking" attack allows an evil page to click on a "victim site" *on behalf of the visitor*.

 Many sites were hacked this way, including Twitter, Facebook, Paypal and other sites.
-They are all fixed, of course.
+They have all been fixed, of course.

 ## The idea